-Physicians who specialize in physical medicine and rehabilitation (PM&R) know that the ability to function is the key to quality of life.
-These specialists, called physiatrists, are experts in the diagnosis, treatment and prevention of disabilities of all types and offer a holistic approach to patient care.
+Physicians who specialize in physical medicine and rehabilitation (PM&R) know that the ability to function is the key to the quality of life.
+These specialists, called physiatrists, are experts in the diagnosis, treatment, and prevention of disabilities of all types and offer a holistic approach to patient care.

 - A diverse curriculum covering injection techniques, clinical practice pearls, and diagnosis and management of disorders seen in a physical medicine and rehabilitation practice

 - A learning environment that fosters the development of your clinical skills and academic abilities in all areas of rehabilitation medicine

 - A balance between outpatient and inpatient rehabilitation experience, including subspecialty rehabilitation programs, electromyography, neurology, and research

 - Extensive EMG and musculoskeletal medicine training, including ultrasound

 - A large, varied patient population and close working relationships with a large staff of physiatrists